nightconcept/boba-site/project/boba-learn.md

 Now that you've seen a complete program in action, let's break down the fundamental building blocks of the language, starting with how to store data in variables and constants.

-Welcome to Boba!
-Let's start with the fundamentals: how to store and manage data in your programs.
-In Boba, you have two ways to do this: variables and constants.
+In Boba, you have two ways to store and manage data in your programs: variables and constants.

 ## Variables